emanuega/MERlin/README.md

 After installation, MERlin can be run from the command line with the input parameters specified, such as:

 ```
-merlin -d test_data -a test_analysis_parameters.json -o Culture_16bits -c HAEC1E1 -n 5
+merlin -d test_data -a test_analysis_parameters -m STORM5 -o Culture_16bits -c HAEC1E1 -n 5
 ```
-Here the images are contained in the directory %DATA_HOME%\test_data\ and the analysis tasks listed in test_analysis_parameters.json are run with data organization Culture_16bits and codebook HAEC1E1 using 5 cores for each process.
+Here the images are contained in the directory %DATA\_HOME%\test\_data\ and the analysis tasks listed in test\_analysis\_parameters.json are run with microscope parameters STORM5.json, data organization Culture\_16bits.csv, codebook HAEC1E1 using 5 cores for each process.

 The MERlin analysis results can be explored using MERlinView.
-The analysis of the data set test_data can be explored with MERlinView from the command line as:
+The analysis of the data set test\_data can be explored with MERlinView from the command line as:

 ```
 merlinview -d test_data